Marathon: World records and world's best

 World records were not officially recognized by the IAAF, now known as World Athletics, until 1 January 2004; previously, the best times for the marathon were referred to as the 'world best'.
 Courses must conform to World Athletics standards for a record to be recognized.
 However, marathon routes still vary greatly in elevation, course, and surface, making exact comparisons impossible.
 Typically, the fastest times are set over relatively flat courses near sea level, during good weather conditions and with the assistance of pacesetters.

-The current world record time for men over the distance is 2 hours and 35 seconds, set in the Chicago Marathon by Kelvin Kiptum of Kenya on 8 October 2023.
+The current world record time for men over the distance is 1 hour, 59 minutes, and 30 seconds, set in the London Marathon by Sabastian Sawe of Kenya on 26 April 2026.

 The world record for women was set by Ruth Chepng'etich of Kenya in the Chicago Marathon on 13 October 2024, in 2 hours, 9 minutes, and 56 seconds.
-This broke Tigst Assefa's previous world record of 2 hours 11 minutes and 53 seconds by almost two minutes, and was the first time in history a woman broke the 2:11 and 2:10 barriers in the marathon.
+This broke Tigst Assefa's previous world record of 2 hours, 11 minutes, and 53 seconds by almost two minutes, and was the first time in history a woman broke the 2:11 and 2:10 barriers in the marathon.